manitgupta/machmeter/docs/setup.md

 One important thing to remember is that the spanner config will need to remain the same in all these steps.

+{: .note }
+Machmeter uses Terraform to create a GKE cluster which is used to generate the load.
+Refer to [Kubernetes concepts cheat sheet](https://medium.com/hashmapinc/30-second-kubernetes-concepts-cheat-sheet-98ba813194cb)  and [kubectl CLI cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) for a quick reference to common concepts and commands.

 ### Configuration File Definition

 <div class="resource-config" markdown="1">